robert-at-pretension-io/accountability_buddy/README.md

 * Learn about the different technologies used in the jamstack.

 # Technologies Used
-* Next.js
+* ~~Next.js~~
-* React (latest as of this writing) V 18.0
+* ~~React (latest as of this writing) V 18.0~~
+* Sveltekit -- Easiest for "just plain html/js/css" simple websites
+* Storybook -- Shows the different components in the app
 * Typescript
+* Auth0 -- Add authentication to the app so paid subscriptions work.
 * Temporal.io -- Used for scheduling checkin texts
 * Openai -- Used for the AI that generates helpful solutions

 # Tech stretch goals *After the basic app is working, I want to add the following features:*
-* Auth0 : Add authentication to the app so paid subscriptions work.
-* Twilio : Texting check-in.
+* Twilio : Texting/email check-in reminders

 # Need to know:
 * How to create a private beta

-# Technologies Considered
-* Storybook -- Instead of using this out of the gate, will try to migrate to this after the project is complete.